-In July, the court ruled a person cannot brandish a deadly weapon even when under attack if they have a reasonable ability to retreat.
+In July, the court ruled that a person cannot brandish a deadly weapon even when under attack if they have a reasonable ability to retreat.
 In October, the court ruled that a man deserved a new trial after shooting someone attacking his stepbrother because the legal arguments shift when deadly force is used to protect someone else.

 Baker had been sentenced to 36½ years in prison.